Poincar\'e duality, Hilbert complexes and geometric applications: Topological Applications

-The rest of this subsection is devoted to show another example of an open manifold which satisfies corollary \ref{gianni} but that it is not contemplate in the previous proposition.
-To do this we pass to state the following lemma which gives another sufficient condition to have $\im(H^i_{c}\rightarrow H_{dR}(M))$ infinite dimensional for some $i$.
+The rest of this subsection is devoted to show another example of an open manifold which satisfies Corollary \ref{gianni} but that it is not contemplate in the previous proposition.
+To do this we state the following lemma which gives a sufficient condition to have $\im(H^{n-1}_{c}(M)\rightarrow H^{n-1}_{dR}(M))$ infinite dimensional where $n=dim(M).$